 Education and employment are significant barriers for youth trying to exit the street.
-Safe Place for Youth’s Education and Employment program provides resume building, life skills workshops, job and education application guidance, and networking opportunities through a trauma-informed, three-tiered approach.
+Safe Place for Youth’s (SPY) Education and Employment program provides resume building, mock interviewing, life skills workshops, job and education application guidance, and networking opportunities through a trauma-informed, three-tiered approach.

 Participation in the first stage, pre-employment exploration, gives youth an opportunity to engage in projects that interest them.
-This includes participation in the Digital Arts Lab and the Food for the Soul Garden program.
-Once a young person is ready and motivated, they can transition into the job readiness stage, working directly with our Education and Employment Specialist to build a resume, engage in mock interviews and network at career fairs which leads to the third stage, supportive employment.
+This includes participation in the Digital Arts Lab and the Farm School gardening program.
+Once a young person is ready and motivated, they can transition into the job readiness stage, working directly with our Education and Employment team to build a resume, engage in mock interviews and network at career fairs.
+This leads to the third stage, supportive employment.
 After a young person successfully obtains a job or acceptance into a school, our staff continues to support each individual throughout their education or employment journey.

-This program is an important step in the process of a homeless youth’s pathway to a stable life away from the streets and our goal is to continue and expand the services we offer so that we can make the greatest impact possible on each young person that comes through the door.
+This program is an important step in the process of a homeless youth making their way towards a stable life away from the streets.
+We aim to continue to expand the services we offer so that we can make the greatest impact possible on each young person that comes through the door.

 Digital Arts Lab